Ford Kuga review - Practicality, comfort and boot space

 There’s plenty of room upfront in the Kuga and, although overall space isn’t as good as the Skoda Karoq or Toyota RAV4, it’s more than adequate for a family of four.
 Accommodating another passenger in the middle rear seat might be a bit of a squeeze, but head and leg room are generally fine.

-The Kuga has a 526-litre boot (with the sliding second-row seats moved forward) which just outshines the Skoda Karoq’s 521 litres.
-If you fold the Kuga’s rear seats flat you’ll be able to access up to 1,534 litres of load space, although this is trumped by the Karoq’s 1,605 litres (1,810 litres if the rear seats are removed).
+With sliding rear seats, the Kuga offers the versatility to prioritise space for passengers or luggage.
+Having the seats in their normal position gives 412 litres of boot space - not much more than a Ford Focus - but that increases to 526 litres with the second-row seats moved forward, which just outshines the Skoda Karoq’s 521 litres.
+If you fold the Kuga’s rear seats flat you’ll be able to access up to 1,534 litres of load space, although this is trumped by the Karoq’s 1,605 litres (1,810 litres if the Skoda’s VarioFlex rear seats are removed).
+There’s no lip to load heavy items over, though, and the empty spare wheel cavity gives more space to stash things away, or you can fill it with a space-saver wheel for £100.

 The towing capacity of the Ford Kuga naturally depends on which engine you choose.
 The maximum braked trailer towing capacity ranges from 1,200kg for the PHEV model to 2,100kg for the 187bhp all-wheel-drive 2.0-litre EcoBlue diesel version.